garfix/nligems/doc/features/user input.md

-# Syntax
+# User Input

 Which features of natural language are covered by the system?

 ## Languages

 Which natural languages are supported?
+Most historical systems just cover English.

 ## Phrase structures